 You can give the people free shipping without actually swallowing the cost of it.
 For example, you can add the option to offer free shipping on most products in the store, but not for all of them.
 This can really help you out if certain products are extra expensive to ship out.

-Another thing you can do is incentivize fast shipping, like offering faster paid options alongside slower free options.
+Another thing you can do is incentivize fast shipping, like offering faster-paid options alongside slower free options.
 You can also add a surcharge to free shipping or setting promotional thresholds to limit free shipping to customers who spend $X amount of money in your store.

 See our 6 best tips for offering free shipping without breaking the bank for more info.

-2. Master dimensional shipping
+2. Master dimensional packing

 Instruct your pickers and packers to choose the smallest box size for each order.
 As often as possible, pack a single order into one box instead of breaking it into two or three shipments.
-You’ll save on shipping when using the smallest box size and shipping your order in the fewest cartons.
+You’ll save on eCommerce shipping when using the smallest box size and shipping your order in the fewest cartons.

 3. Decrease damage, creatively

 There’s nothing worse than a product breaking during delivery.
 Be sure you’re packaging your products so that they aren’t damaged in transit.
 And get creative.
 Dutch bicycle manufacturer VanMoof put a picture of a TV right on their delivery box to convince carriers to handle their bikes with care.
 They found that one change decreased damaged shipments by 80%!